-originally posted at thebodymechanic.ca many years ago Here is an old post slightly reworked.
+originally posted at thebodymechanic.ca in 2012/13 and then updated in 2015.
+Here is an old post slightly reworked.
 Please read Eric Meira's post on functional exercise that is just fantastic.

 The consensus against me was that the clamshell sucked and that the band walk exercise was superior because it was more "functional" for runners.
 I tried to argue indeed the bandwalk might be a better exercise but not because the Bandwalk was more "functional".